cfedersp/airflow-walkthru/README.md

 airflow connections add 'fs_default' --conn-type 'fs'

 FileSensor immediately succeeds when file given by filepath attribute does not exist:
-FileSensor does not need @task.sensor decorator. @task.sensor is used to define a custom PokeReturnValue
+Sensor is setup incorrectly.
+Dont use the decorators like @task and @task.sensor as factory methods.
+The decorators are used to define a custom Tasks.
+Those methods are called by a PythonOperator that is serialized and run on workers. @task.sensor annotated method doesn't return a sensor - it IS THE SENSOR and must return PokeReturnValue.

 What about DataSets?
 We may want to trigger a job when vendor uploads today's data, which we can't predict.
 Instead of defining sensors and/or a schedule to activate a job, assign a DataSet to the schedule property of a DAG node